ogabro/LinkedIn-Scroller/README.md

 # LinkedIn-Scroller
-This script logs in your profile using your credentials and performs infinity scroll on a specific profile.
+This script uses Selenium and WebDriver to log in your LinkedIn profile using your credentials and performs infinity scroll on a specific profile.

+Must edit these parts:
+A) Login email
+B) Login Password
+C) Scrollable Profile Link